fjpulidop/kettle_tools/README.md

 Welcome stranger!

-You have my some extra tools, ktrs, kjb and other things related with Pentaho Data Integration alias "kettle".
+You have here my some extra tools, ktrs, kjb and other things related with Pentaho Data Integration alias "kettle".

 Enjoy!